-More languages can be added by clicking + Add Language in the tab and can be edited by clicking More/Edit language.
+More languages can be added by clicking Add language in the tab and can be edited from the More menu and selecting .

 Variables are typically accessed in scripts via the API.
 Like environment variables, the value of a project variable is represented as a string, so type must be specified (e.g. boolean, integer).